Southern Zone Rally – NSW

 Let us not grow weary in doing good … The story of a humble servant

 Myrtle had a real servant heart and was always quick to be there for those who needed help.
 Among many interests she had a passion for sewing and used this to help people of all ages, shapes and sizes.
 She always wanted her sewing (in fact whatever she did) to somehow bring honour and glory to God.
 After completing her primary school years Myrtle left school and started to sew.
-Once she had a family Myrtle sewed, and sewed and sewed, for the family and for others; not just because …
+Once she had a family …

 Life in Retirement

 My husband Gil, and I, had a wonderful life living in Loxton, in South Australia’s Riverland, where we raised our three children.
 Eventually, Gil had a transfer to Adelaide, so we made the move to the city.
 We settled into our lovely home in Valley View, with beautiful gardens and entertainment areas.
 We missed our country lifestyle but enjoyed the family benefits the move created.
-As I write, I contemplate the thankfulness that overwhelms me, as later, Gil and myself were offered a retirement home in the Lutheran Homes Incorporated …
+As I write, I contemplate the thankfulness that overwhelms me, …

 An elderly women's hands are laid in her lap.
 She is wearing a checked gingham dress and a green cardigan.
 Her hands are wrinkled, and gnarly from age.